mariadb-corporation/mariadb-connector-nodejs/documentation/readme.md

 ### Initiate a connection

-For faster connections to localhost, either the Unix socket file to use (default /tmp/mysql.sock), or, on Windows where the server has been started with the --enable-named-pipe option, the name (case-insensitive) of the named pipe to use (default MySQL).
+For faster connections when database is on localhost, either the Unix socket file to use (default /tmp/mysql.sock), or, on Windows where the server has been started with the --enable-named-pipe option, the name (case-insensitive) of the named pipe to use (default MySQL).

 This is done by setting the option 'socketPath' (host and port option are then ignored).
 This permit to avoid TCP-IP layer.

-If not on localhost, then hostname must be set, port is optional with default 3306.
+If not on localhost, then hostname must be set, port is optional with default 3306, connector will then use TCP/IP socket.

 ```javascript
 var mariadb      = require('mariadb-connector');